Tachaeon/Chuck_Norris_Jokes/README.md

 </p>

 ## Now with Toast Notifications and Teams Notifications!
-- Add the Teams Notification to task scheduler and get a dad joke every 30 minutes!
+- Add the Teams Notification to task scheduler and get a Chuck joke every 30 minutes!
 - Send a Toast notification to your coworkers.

 ## How to use